 This policy applies to, and for the benefit of, all public officials in NSW.
-At Council, this policy applies to:
+In particular, at Council, this policy applies to:

-- Council staff - · Councillors, Council committee members and members of advisory committees - Any person providing services or exercising functions on behalf of Council including contractors, subcontractors and volunteers - an employee, partner or officer of an entity that provides services, under contract, subcontract or other arrangement, on behalf of Council or exercises Council functions, and are involved in providing those services or exercising those functions.
+- Council staff - Councillors, Council committee members and members of advisory committees - Any person providing services or exercising functions on behalf of Council including contractors, subcontractors and volunteers - an employee, partner or officer of an entity that provides services, under contract, subcontract or other arrangement, on behalf of Council or exercises Council functions, and are involved in providing those services or exercising those functions.

-The General Manager, other nominated Disclosure Officers and managers within Council have specific responsibilities under the PID Act.
+The Chief Executive Officer (CEO) other nominated disclosure officers and managers within Council have specific responsibilities under the PID Act.
 This policy also provides information on how people in these roles will fulfil their responsibilities.
 Other public officials who work in and for the public sector, but do not work for Council may use this policy if they want information on who they can report wrongdoing to within Council.

-It is noted that consultants, such as a person or organisation engaged under contract on a temporary basis to provide recommendations or specialist or professional advice to assist decision-making by management, are not considered public officials under the PID Act.
+It is noted that consultants, such as a person or organisation engaged under contract on a temporary basis to provide recommendations or specialist or professional advice to assist decision-making my management, are not considered public officials under the PID Act.